-Option Description -run [-fg] [-all] [mode] Synthesizes the project, according to the specified options: • -fg - Synthesizes in the foreground. • -all - Synthesizes all implementations.
-The mode is one of the following keywords: compile - Compiles the active project, but does not map it. constraint_check - Validates the syntax and applicability of constraints defined in one or more constraint files. fsm_explorer - Selects optimum FSM-encoding style for finite-state machines. syntax_check - Verifies that the HDL is syntactically correct; errors are reported in the log file. • synthesis - Default mode if no mode is specified.
+Option Description You can use run with any of the following arguments: -all - Runs all implementations of the active project. -bg - Runs specified implementations in non- blocking background mode. -clean - Runs specified implementations, while ignoring up-to-date checking.
+This option cleans all previous results and forces a complete rerun. -parallel - Runs specified implementations concurrently.
+Additional licenses are required for each job.
+The mode can be one of the following keywords: compile - Compiles the active project, but does not map it. constraint_check - Validates the syntax and applicability of constraints defined in one or more constraint files. • fsm_explorer - Selects optimum FSM-encoding style for finite-state machines. netlist_optimizer - Runs netlist optimization. syntax_check - Verifies that the HDL is syntactically correct; errors are reported in the log file. • synthesis - Default mode if no mode is specified.
 Compiles (if necessary) and synthesizes the currently active project.
 If followed by the -clean option (project -run synthesis -clean), resynthesizes the entire project, including the top level and all compile points , whether or not their constraints, implementation options or source code changed since the last synthesis.
-If not followed by -clean, only compile points that have been modified are resynthesized. • synthesis_check - Verifies that the design is functionally correct; errors are reported in the log file. • timing - Runs the Timing Analyst.
-This is equivalent to clicking the Generate Timing button in the Timing Report Generation dialog box with user-specified values. • write_netlist - Writes the mapped output netlist to structural Verilog (vm) or VHDL (vhm) format.
+If not followed by -clean, only compile points that have been modified are resynthesized. synthesis_check - Verifies that the design is functionally correct; errors are reported in the log file. • timing - Runs the Timing Analyst.
+This is equivalent to clicking the Generate Timing button in the Timing Report Generation dialog box with user-specified values.

+Option Description • write_netlist - Writes the mapped output netlist to structural Verilog (vm) or VHDL (vhm) format.
 You can also use this command in an incremental timing analysis flow.
-For details, see Run Menu, on page 205 and Generating Custom Timing Reports with STA, on page 277.
+For details, see Run Menu, on page 220 and Generating Custom Timing Reports with STA, on page 285.